sunrisewestern/JMinNSCLC/README.md

 # Circulating tumor DNA as markers of dynamic recurrence risk and adjuvant chemotherapy benefit in resected non-small cell lung cancer

 ## run
+All analysis are running under R version 4.0.2

 load_requred_package.R -- To install packages used in this analysis

 run_joint_model_analysis.R -- To run the model construction and evaluation analysis.